shubhamsalunkhe16/express-notes/README.md

 });
 ```

-📌 Runs for every request and logs method + URL.

----

 ## 🔹 2. **Router-Level Middleware**

-Attached only to a specific `Router()`.
+- Attached only to a specific `Router()`.
+- Only runs for routes defined in that router.

 ```js
 const router = express.Router();